 NFA restrictions guidance

 Federal law imposes restrictions on transactions involving machine guns, short-barreled rifles and shotguns, silencers/suppressors, and "any other weapon" (AOW) as defined by the National Firearms Act (NFA).
 State and local law may impose additional restrictions.
-It is your responsibility to know and follow the law in your jurisdiction.
+GunTab provides this guidance with the warning that it may be incomplete or out of date.
+It is your responsibility to know and follow laws and policies that apply in your jurisdiction.